Brazil cancels invite for EU observers after Bolsonaro objection | Politics

 Brazil cancels invite for EU observers after Bolsonaro objection

-Two days later the foreign ministry objected, saying Brazil has never had its elections "evaluated by an international organization of which it is not a member".
-Two sources with knowledge of the matter said the invitation has been canceled.
-The TSE did not immediately comment, but a statement is expected later on Tuesday.
+Two days later the foreign ministry objected, saying Brazil has never had its elections "evaluated" by an organization of which it is not a member.
+The TSE said in a statement it found that "the necessary conditions were not present to enable a comprehensive electoral observation mission" after preliminary talks with EU officials.

 Bolsonaro has questioned the validity of Brazil's electronic voting system and made baseless allegations of fraud in the 2018 race, stirring concerns that he may not accept the results of the October election.
 The EU said it had received an invitation letter from the TSE in March to send a team to explore the "usefulness, advisability and feasibility" of having an observation mission for the first time in Brazil for the elections.

 "However, the TSE has since advised us that they will not pursue their request from March, due to reservations expressed by the Brazilian government," Peter Stano, spokesman for foreign affairs for the European Commission, said.
 "Under these circumstances, we will not send an exploratory mission to Brazil to assess a possible EU observer mission."
-Other international groups and institutions invited to send observers include the Organization of American States (OAS), the U.S.-based Carter Center, the parliament of South American trade bloc Mercosur and the Washington-based International Foundation for Electoral Systems (IFES).
+The TSE said the Organization of American States (OAS) and the parliament of South American trade bloc Mercosur have confirmed they will send missions.
+The U.S.-based Carter Center and International Foundation for Electoral Systems (IFES) have also been invited to send observers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)